awslabs/damo/README.md

     $ sudo damo record -o damon.data $(pidof masim)

-The first two lines of the commands get an artificial memory access generator program and runs it in the background.
-It will repeatedly access two 100 MiB sized memory regions one by one.
+The first two lines of the commands get an artificial memory access generator program and run it in the background.
+It will repeatedly access two 100 MiB-sized memory regions one by one.
 You can substitute this with your real workload.
 The last line asks ``damo`` to record the access pattern in ``damon.data`` file.